 For dinner afterward, I was going to make it a 3 in a row with chain restaurants.
 But this was a chain I had never been to before in all of my travels.
 Maggianos and the menu looked good online.
 So, with a location near the resort, I said “I am all in” and I chose to get some Italian food tonight.

-I had a hard time picking my , but I chose Chicken Parmesan.
+I had a hard time picking myself, but I chose Chicken Parmesan.
 It was between that and Mom’s Lasagna.
 When places do that and put “Mom’s” labeling on it, I usually give it a try.
 Tonight, however (maybe I smelt too many turkey legs) I wanted the chicken parmesan for some fowl for dinner.
 It was very good, especially from a chain.

-The site for this chain shares the chef that cooks at your location on the website.
+The site for this chain shares the chef that cooks at your location the website.
 Which is a neat thing to do?
 Gives you the sense that it is not just a standard line cook preparing your meal.
 That is a neat thing to do on a website for sure.

-After dinner it was off to bed and another early start tomorrow.
+After dinner, it was off to bed and another early start tomorrow.

 Day Three the Alamo

 I was going to start my day as a history fan at the Alamo.
 I have wanted to see this site for a long time.
 Basically, from my preteen years when I first watched the original movie replay with my grandmother.
-One of the things we did together was watch old westerns and movies.
+One of the things we did together was watching old westerns and movies.
 This was the one with John Wayne so it made our viewing list many times.
-In the years since, I have also enjoyed several of the remakes.
+In the years since I have also enjoyed several of the remakes.

 The story is compelling about the brave men who stood against overwhelming odds.
 It was about their courage and the strength of character of men that seem so unfamiliar in our world today.

 The visit was something that hit me hard.
-Not as hard as my visit to the Holocaust Museum in DC, but powerfully.
+Not as hard as my visit to the Holocaust Museum in DC, but powerful.
 Travis and the many other more famous men who fought so bravely should not be forgotten any more than the 300 who stood at Thermopylae.
 There are times in our history when brave people come together and do something extraordinary.
 Remembering their actions, and the situation that surrounded them is important to us all but especially us history fans.

 As George Santayana said, “Those who do not remember the past are condemned to repeat it”.